 COMBINATIONS TO BE TAKEN INTO ACCOUNT

-CNS depressants including narcotics, anaesthetics, analgesics, sedative H1 antihistamines, barbiturates, benzodiazepines and other anxiolytic drugs, clonidine and derivatives.
+CNS depressants including narcotics, anaesthetics, analgesics, sedative H1 antihistamines, barbiturates, benzodiazepines and other anxiolytics, clonidine and derivatives.

 Antihypertensive drugs and other hypotensive medications.

 Co-administration of amisulpride and clozapine may lead to an increase in plasma levels of amisulpride.